Azure/Enterprise-Scale-for-AVS/Network Design Guide/internet-outbound-connectivity.md

 The flow chart below describes how to approach design phase #4.

 ![figure17](media/figure17.png)
-Figure 17.
-Design Phase #4: Outbound Internet connectivity.
+*Design Phase #4: Outbound Internet connectivity.*

 ## Default routes and outbound Internet connectivity in Azure VMware Solution
 Default routes configured on a private cloud’s network segments determine how outbound Internet connections initiated within the private cloud are routed.
 Different default routes are used in different network segments.